2025 MN State Fair DNR volunteer positions

 Talk to the public about wildfire prevention as you:

-• Provide assistance to area foresters and staff at the fire gear table, wildfire vehicles, lower fire tower, or in the Wildfire Prevention Building as assigned.
-Location will change throughout the shift depending on break needs and number of staff present.
+• Assist at wildland fire gear station, wildfire vehicles, or prevention building as assigned.
+Location will change throughout the shift depending on break needs and the number of staff present.

-• Answer wildfire/Firewise related questions with the help of a Frequently Asked Questions (FAQ) document or a DNR staff person.
+• Answer wildfire/Firewise related questions with the help of a Frequently Asked Questions (FAQ) document or redirect to a DNR staff person.

 • Hand out wildfire prevention/Firewise trinkets and information to fairgoers.